Karin Kallmaker: Early life and education

-Lesbian romance novels
+Lesbian romance novels writing as Karin Kallmaker

 Considered a master at characterization, Kallmaker's work reflects the interior lives of her lesbian heroines, set primarily in romance novel situations.
 "Credible and spirited" protagonists also face contemporary social challenges, resulting in a body of work that reflects lesbian community history since her debut novel, In Every Port (1989), which included events surrounding the assassination of Harvey Milk in 1978.
 Her second novel, Touchwood, established her as a writer with "a sure sense of the power of language and of the power of eros."
 Her typical heroine is "the kind of indestructible and talented woman we all dream we could be -- much like Molly Bolt in Rubyfruit Jungle."

 In spite of publishing the majority of her work as lesbian romance genre fiction, "there's something original to every book", featuring "complex stories of believable, vulnerable lesbian characters who grow strong through facing tough issues."
 Deeply influenced by mentor Katherine V. Forrest as an emerging writer, her fifth novel, Painted Moon, was hailed as "the next Curious Wine," and remains one of her most popular novels, fifteen years after its original publication.
 Crediting Jane Austen as a foremother of the modern novel, Kallmaker's Just Like That is a lesbian version of Pride and Prejudice.

 Another homage-by-genre-twist novel is Christabel, inspired by the Samuel Taylor Coleridge poem of the same name.
 Written initially under the pen name Laura Adams, Kallmaker dedicated the novel to Jeannette Howard Foster for her examination of the lesbian subtext, moving her to retell the story with the women triumphant.
 Her ability to push the boundaries of genre fiction while maintaining her popularity is epitomized by Maybe Next Time, "an engrossing, compelling story of redemption, healing and surviving," which won a Lambda Literary Award.

 Her novels include the Golden Crown Literary Society and Lambda Literary Foundation award-winning 18th & Castro, In Deep Waters 1/2, Just Like That, The Kiss that Counted, Maybe Next Time, and Sugar.
 Her writing career began with Naiad Press, one of the shaping publishers of lesbian fiction.
 In 2001, she placed her work as Laura Adams with a new press, Bella Books.
 After Naiad Press closed in 2003, she moved the remainder of her lesbian romance titles to Bella.
-In 2008, she joined Bella Books as the press's first Editorial Director, and retired from that position in 2015.
+In 2008, she joined Bella Books as the press's first editorial director, and retired from that position in 2015.